Inflect logo

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 10.
-As of September 2025, expect 10–15 regional and international carriers providing diverse paths across the peninsula.
-The market is increasingly neutral, with providers like Equinix and Princeton Digital Group offering open interconnection options for specific enterprise requirements.
+As of January 2026, expect 10–15 regional and international carriers providing diverse paths across the peninsula.
+The market is increasingly neutral, with providers offering open interconnection options for specific enterprise requirements.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.09/kWh and $0.11/kWh as of September 2025.
+Average Cost Of Power: Industrial electricity rates are estimated between $0.09/kWh and $0.11/kWh as of January 2026.
 This pricing provides a significant competitive advantage over the higher utility costs found in neighboring Tier 1 markets.
-The energy mix consists of approximately 81% fossil fuels and 19% renewables as of September 2025.
+This cost efficiency directly translates to lower total cost of ownership for power-dense AI clusters.

 Power Grid Reliability: The grid is well-engineered and supported by multi-substation configurations in dedicated industrial zones.
-Reliability remains consistent for large-scale deployments in purpose-built tech parks like Sedenak as of September 2025.
+Reliability remains consistent for large-scale deployments in purpose-built tech parks such as Sedenak as of January 2026.

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: While specialized incentives are currently absent, the general business climate supports large-scale infrastructure through lower land costs and competitive utility rates.
-Current policies favor domestic industrial growth rather than specific tech-sector subsidies as of September 2025.
+Current policies favor domestic industrial growth rather than specific tech-sector subsidies.

 Natural Disaster Risk

-The overall risk score for Johor Bahru is Low (3.3/10) as of September 2025.
-While the region is geologically stable, environmental factors require specific site selection strategies.
+The overall risk score for Johor Bahru is Low (3.3/10) as of January 2026.
+While the region is geologically stable, environmental factors require specific site selection strategies for resilient operations.

 • River Flood (6.8): The primary local risk, requiring sturdy drainage and elevation strategies for facility safety.